Days

 PowerPack Addon for Elementor

-We will be using the PowerPack addon for Elementor’s Registration Form widget.
-This widget allows you to add a custom user registration form on your website.
+We will be using the PowerPack Addon Registration Form widget.
+This widget allows you to add a custom user registration form to your website.

 Allow WordPress User Registration